How2CodeGood/cs4XX-EvolutionaryComputation/site/student-lectures/Evolutionary_Art/evolutionary_art.rst

     :align: center
     :target: https://electricsheep.org/

-    The Electric Sheep UI allows for users to vote for or against individuals in the population, collectively contributing to their fitness like a hive mind.
+    The Electric Sheep UI allows for users to vote for or against individuals in the population, collectively contributing to their fitness like a hive mind

 * In rare cases it is left to the computer to handle fitness evaluation
     #.
 See `Procedural Paintings <https://shahriyarshahrabi.medium.com/procedural-paintings-with-genetic-evolution-algorithm-6838a6e64703>`_ by Shahriar Shahrabi for an example of this